 I’m Thrifty

 Many in the world of marketing expect to work with budgets whose clients are five-figures and up.
-They will think nothing of spending a few grand on the latest marketing tool or charging hundreds of dollars for an analytics report that took then ten minutes to print.
+They will think nothing of spending a few grand on the latest marketing tool or charging hundreds of dollars for an analytics report that took them ten minutes to generate.
 My clients don’t have endless budgets, and even if they did I respect their money too much to waste it.
 I excel at finding free web tools, plugins and stock photos.
 I will always consider the cost-to-benefit of a particular strategy and my research will always take that into account.

 I’m Detailed